-Everywhere I go I hear stories like: “We’ve lived in our house for 7 years and the apple trees in the yard have never bloomed-but this year we have so many apples who knows what we’ll do with them all.”
-It’s much the same around the Blind Pig house-some of my bushes are so laden with blooms they have fallen under the weight.
-And everywhere you look-its a jungle of green which after cutting seems to grow to knee high overnight.
+Everywhere I go I hear stories like: “We’ve lived in our house for 7 years and the apple trees in the yard have never bloomed, but this year we have so many apples who knows what we’ll do with them all.”
+It’s much the same around the Blind Pig house.
+Some of my bushes are so laden with blooms they have fallen under the weight.
+And everywhere you look its a jungle of green which after cutting seems to grow to knee high overnight.

 Another thing I’ve heard being talked about a lot is cloud bursts.
 I’ve heard the term cloud burst since I was a kid.
-One frightening story I remember from my Lake Logan days: the caretaker of the grounds told me about a cloud burst that happened farther up the river when he was young-it washed houses away and even washed some people over the dam-specifically a lady who still had her gown(d) on.
+One frightening story I remember from my Lake Logan days: the caretaker of the grounds told me about a cloud burst that happened farther up the river when he was young that washed houses away and even washed some people over the dam-specifically a lady who still had her gown(d) on.

 One night last week me and the girls left home with barely a sprinkle falling headed to dance at the folk school.
-By the time we reached the folk school-only a couple of miles away-it was raining so hard you could barely see, the ditches where filled to overflowing, and there were mini-rivers everywhere.
-By the time we got out of the car and walked across the road to the Keith House the rain was gone-that’s a cloud burst-a heavy amount of rain in a very short amount of time.
+By the time we reached the folk school only a couple of miles away it was raining so hard you could barely see, the ditches where filled to overflowing, and there were mini-rivers everywhere.
+By the time we got out of the car and walked across the road to the Keith House the rain was gone that’s a cloud burst: a heavy amount of rain in a very short amount of time.